-I just read the huffington post article written by Ed Perkins, which claimed cruising was a “Rip Off” and realised I had to tell the other side of the story.
-Cruising is NOT a rip off, here’s why.
+I just read the huffington post article written by Ed Perkins, which claimed cruising was a “Rip Off”.
+I realised I had to tell the other side of the story.
+Cruising is NOT a rip-off, I think cruise holidays are worth it, here’s why.

-The biggest rip-off in the cruise business targets travelers who want to cruise by themselves — those who don’t have a spouse or companion and don’t want to share a cabin.
-The penalty is occasionally as high as 100 percent — when you pay two per-person rates — but is more often in the range of 50 to 75 percent.
-Even that, however, is stiff enough to deter many solo travellers.- Ed
+The biggest rip-off in the cruise business targets travellers who want to cruise by themselves.
+Those who don’t have a spouse or companion and don’t want to share a cabin.
+The penalty is occasionally as high as 100 per cent.
+When you pay two-per-person rates — but is more often in the range of 50 to 75 per cent.
+Even that, however, is stiff enough to deter many solo travellers.- Ed Perkins

 As a travel agent, I hear the single supplement gripe almost daily.
 It sucks.
-Its frustrating when you have to tell someone the special deal they have seen advertised is based on TWO people sharing, and if they wanted to travel alone essentially, they would be paying double.
+It’s frustrating when you have to tell someone the special deal they have seen advertised is based on TWO people sharing.
+Then if they wanted to travel alone essentially, they would be paying double.
 It is not a rip off ploy, but a basic travel industry standard.
 Single supplement is not just privy to Cruise Lines.

-It’s true many cruise lines are starting to add single cabins, it’s been a long time coming, and a welcome relief for many people.
-Unfortunately, with space at a premium, the single cabins are limited,so must be booked well in advance.
-With a bit of luck, the single cabin will become industry standard in the future.
+It’s true many cruise lines are starting to add single cabins.
+It’s been a long time coming and a welcome relief for many people.
+Unfortunately, with space at a premium, single cabins are limited.
+This means they must be booked well in advance.
+With a bit of luck, the single cabin will become an industry-standard in the future.
 Watch this space!

 No Cheap Liquor On Board

 At the same time, I wouldn’t expect to go out to a show on Broadway with my friends, and sneak in my own vodka from home?
-So why should it be ok to do the same thing on board a ship?
+So why should it be ok to do the same thing onboard a ship?
 No, if I want to drink on board, I expect to pay the $29 for a bottle of wine, or $8 for a Vodka Soda.
-It’s no different to being on land and going to a bar there, and the costs are not any more than what my local Melbourne bar charges, I don’t see that as a rip off at all.
+It’s no different to being on land and going to a bar there.
+The costs are not any more than what my local Melbourne bar charges, I don’t see that as a rip off at all.

 Charges for Soft Drinks, Ice Cream, and Such